envygeo/arcplus/README.md

 arcplus
 =======
-*a few little things I think Esri's arcpy and related should have*
+*A few little things Esri's arcpy and related should have.*

+**2017-09-07**: transferred ownership of the repository from Matt's personal account to the newly minted @envygeo github organization and @mhw-at-yg work account.
+I don't know if this will have impact on repo watchers stars or not.
+Bookmarks work seamlessly tho'.

 ## Quick Start